FPGAwars/apio/docs/command-execution.md

 ## 11. SCons output filter

-While the SCons subprocess is running, its stdout and stderr outputs are piped to the `scons_filter.py` module in the parent Apio process.
+While the SCons subprocess is running, its stdout and stderr outputs are piped to the `scons_filter.py` module in the parent Apio CLI process.
 That module receives the SCons subprocess output in real time and outputs it to the console while modifying certain lines, for example, adding green or red colors to lines that indicate success or failure.

 > The `scons_filter.py` module also contains logic to correctly handle progress bars and progress counters from FPGA programming utilities executed by the SCons subprocess.
 These progress trackers require special considerations because they are timing-dependent and use the '\r' terminators.